🩺 Affordable Private Healthcare

 Heart disease is a leading cause of death among women over 40.
 As women age, the risk factors for heart disease increase, including high blood pressure, high cholesterol, obesity and a sedentary lifestyle.
 It is also around this age that hereditary issues relating to cardiac health start to be important to monitor.

-Routine check-ups are the best way to monitor your risk factors – from checking your cholesterol and your blood pressure.
+Routine check-ups are the best way to monitor your risk factors, including checking your cholesterol and blood pressure levels.
 Lifestyle also becomes more important – the older we get, the less the body naturally “corrects” itself and counteracts illnesses that are creeping in.
 It’s at this time of life that lifestyle should become central to our concerns, especially making sure we walk regularly and avoid inflammatory foods (such as sugar, salt and bad fats) and foods with little nutritional value.

 Breast, ovarian, cervical and bowel cancer

-If you notice unexplained changes in your weight or appetite, pain, loss of energy, constant tiredness, or bloating, you should see a doctor.
-It is important for women to be aware of any changes and be aware of the early signs of common cancers, as these symptoms are not an exhaustive list.
-It’s worth reading up and staying aware of physical changes to improve the chances of early detection and good prognosis.
+If you notice unexplained changes in your weight or appetite, pain, loss of energy, persistent tiredness, or bloating, consult a doctor.
+Women need to be aware of any changes and recognise the early signs of common cancers, as these symptoms are not exhaustive.
+It’s worth reading up and staying aware of physical changes to improve the chances of early detection and a good prognosis.

 Osteoporosis

-Osteoporosis is a condition characterized by low bone density, making bones more fragile and susceptible to fractures.
+Osteoporosis is a condition characterised by low bone density, making bones more fragile and susceptible to fractures.
 Women over 40, especially during and after menopause, are at a higher risk due to the decline in oestrogen levels.
-A diet rich in calcium and vitamin D, weight-bearing exercises, getting safe outdoor time or taking vitamin D supplements in colder climates, and avoiding smoking and excessive alcohol consumption can help maintain bone health.
+A diet rich in calcium and vitamin D, engaging in weight-bearing exercises, spending safe outdoor time, or taking vitamin D supplements in colder climates, and avoiding smoking and excessive alcohol consumption can help maintain bone health.

 Emotional difficulty

 Women over 40 may experience increased emotional difficulties such as depression and anxiety.
 Hormonal changes, menopause, and life events like bereavement, children moving away or caring for ageing parents can contribute to these conditions.
-Seeking support from friends, family, or mental health professionals is important to address these issues and maintain emotional well-being.
+Seeking support from friends, family, or mental health professionals is crucial for addressing these issues and maintaining emotional well-being.

 Diabetes

 The risk of developing type 2 diabetes increases with age and weight gain.
 Like with the advice for heart disease, lifestyle and routine testing become central to prevention.
-Type 2 diabetes can be reversed when caught early, so keeping up with routine blood tests, reducing intake of sugar and simple starches (such as white bread), and regular walking is a great ways to do that.
+Type 2 diabetes can be reversed when caught early, so maintaining a routine of regular blood tests, reducing intake of sugar and simple starches (such as white bread), and engaging in regular walking is a great way to do so.

 The risk of diabetes increases further after menopause, so keep an eye on things, even if you don’t have any family history.
 Early signs of diabetes include feeling thirsty, feeling tired, urinating more frequently and unexplained weight changes.